 Yes, a very MINOR difference.

 Nearby was a blank easel, once used by an artist in the family to paint vibrant landscapes, would now be used for a sadistic portrait or a murderer's future victim.
-Sitting a few shallow, open containers on a stand near the easel filled with blood, he dipped a brush into the substance and began to paint a picture on a blank canvas from his victim's blood.
+Sitting a few shallow, open containers on a stand near the easel filled with blood, he dipped a brush into the substance and began to paint a picture on a blank canvas.

 You'll soon be mine.

 When he was finished with his masterpiece, Siberia casually got up and left the picture standing to dry.
 It was a portrait of Ayumi that was a near perfect render of the picture that he had found in her letter to Tezuka.
 He never ceased to continue humming the tune of A Bicycle Built for Two.